Rokoko/rokoko-studio-live-maya/README.md

-# Rokoko Studio Live for Maya
+# Rokoko Studio Live Plugin for Maya

 This plugin lets you stream animation data from Rokoko Studio into Maya.